sarl/sarl/sarl-officialdoc/src/main/documentation/gettingstarted/RunSARLAgentCLI.md

 java -cp /path/to/myapplication.jar:/path/to/[:janusjarfile](io.janusproject.kernel-<version>-with-dependencies.jar) [:fullbootclass!] myapp.MyAgent
 ```

-The [:janusjarfile:] file may be dowloaded from the [Janus website](http://www.janusproject.io/)
+The [:janusjarfile:] file must be dowloaded from the [Janus website](http://www.janusproject.io/)

-### Creating app.jar with maven-assembly-plugin
+### Creating [:jarfile!] with maven-assembly-plugin

-You may also create the [:jarfile:] file with Maven by using the assembly plugin for creating a jar file with all the dependencies inside.
+You may also create the [:jarfile!] file with Maven by using the assembly plugin for creating a jar file with all the dependencies inside.
 To do so, you have to update the `pom.xml` file of your project and to define the assembly specification.

 The content of the `pom.xml` must include the assembly plugin definition: